 Sporting incredibly polished and professionally produced content, the site includes courses from iconic names such as Martin Scorsese, Samuel L. Jackson, Gordon Ramsey, Serena Williams, and of course, many famous names in the music industry.

 Practical, clear advice and tech supported by theory

 The Art and Soul of Guitar

 Find inspiration, connect and get into the proper mindset

 Learn creativity that injects interest into your own music

 Learning Guitar with MasterClass

-Riding the wave of internet-based lessons and learning, MasterClass guitar courses include multiple award-winning instructors who can help you polish your guitar skills.
+Riding the wave of internet-based lessons and learning, MasterClass guitar courses include multiple award-winning instructors who can help you polish your skills.

 This article covers three select courses: